What is Canine Influenza?

 - I also want to add that soap and UV rays from sunlight will also cause the flu virus to be damaged and, therefore, not be able to infect a new host dog.

 - Sunvet Animal Wellness Clinic has an Influenza Homeopathic available.
 Each dog is dosed once daily during the flu season.
 The beauty of homeopathic is that there are no side effects.
 This homeopathic will help most dogs avoid infection, and the ones that contract the flu should have a milder form of the disease.
+You can purchase the product in our clinic.

 - For those of you who are able, think about creating a closed group of doggie friends that only play with each other and avoid areas of increased dog traffic, especially during the summertime when dog flu is in full season.